 You are considering filing bankruptcy in California and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in California in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

 According to the United States Trustees office, the means test is a standardized bankruptcy form that you complete to file for bankruptcy.
 You can think of it as an income test.
 The bankruptcy forms calculate your average monthly income.
 It then annualizes that figure to calculate your average annual income.

 Here are some important things to note about the bankruptcy means test:

-Below are the household income levels for California for bankruptcy cases filed on or after May 15, 2021.
+Below are the household income levels for California for bankruptcy cases filed on or after April 1, 2022.
 The figures change every 6 months or so.
 If your household size is greater than 9, you would add $9,000 for each additional family member.

 |# of People||Annual Income|